Jump to section

-Grapes contain a toxin that causes kidney failure in dogs.
-Grapes, raisins, and grape containing products will all make a dog very sick when ingested.
+Grapes contain a toxin that can cause kidney failure in dogs.
+Grapes, raisins, and grape containing products can all make a dog very sick when ingested.
 This is called grape poisoning or grape toxicity.
 Immediate treatment is necessary and some cases can still end up being fatal.

 From 51 quotes ranging from $500 - $6,000